KQM-git/TCL/characters/geo/itto.md

 **Notes**
 * **Arataki Kesagiri Combo Slash** and **Final Slash**'s hitbox can hit enemies located behind Itto.
+* Itto’s Charged Attack has a uniform buffering time - it takes 14 frames from holding LMB to the stack flash, including hitlag frames.
+* Itto’s N2 allows a Charged Attack to come out a minimum of 4 frames after hitlag ends.
+N3 has a minimum of 6 frames after hitlag.

 **Plunge Attack**
  Plunges from mid-air to strike the ground, damaging opponents along the path and dealing AoE DMG upon impact.